astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/assignment/annotations.md

 x = "foo"  # error: [invalid-assignment] "Object of type `Literal["foo"]` is not assignable to `int`"
 ```

-## PEP-604 annotations not yet supported
+## PEP-604 annotations are supported

 ```py
 def f() -> int | None: